jejung/expecting/README.md

 ### `expecting.dict.containing`

 Asserts that a dictionary contains a sub-dictionary.
-Can

 ```python
 import expecting